-Lotus Outreach Australia currently helps 150 Cambodian girls from very poor families to have a chance to get an education.
+The Girls Access to Education (GATE) program in Phnom Penh district is the prime responsibility of Lotus Outreach Australia.
+This program currently helps 100 – 150 Cambodian girls from very poor families to get an education.

-We provide health checks for the girls, and with our Rice Support Program, we provide 30 kilos of rice per month to the very poorest families, supporting parents to be able to allow their daughters to stay at school instead of having them go out to work to supply family income.
+In addition to providing scholarships, uniforms, school books etc the girls receive health checks, and the Rice Support Program provides rice to the very poorest families.
+This encourages parents to allow their daughters to stay at school instead of having them go out to work to supply family income.

 How the girls are chosen